aliemrekaragul/automated_speaking_scorer/README.md

 The executable will be created in the `dist` directory as `Speaking Scorer.exe` (Windows) or `Speaking Scorer` (macOS/Linux).

-### Using the Executable
+### Using the Application

-1. Run the executable
+1. Run the executable or the Python script.
 2. Configure the application:
-   - Click the "Configuration" button
+   - Click the "Configuration" button in the main window
-   - Enter your API keys
+   - Enter your API keys (get them from https://makersuite.google.com/app/apikey)
-   - Create sessions and define tasks
+   - Define speaking tasks using the session management interface.
+You can define multiple tasks for each session.
-   - Tasks IDs are automatically generated
+   - Tasks are automatically assigned IDs (t1, t2, etc.)
-   - Click Save
+   - Click Save to store your configuration.
-3. Select a folder containing audio files
-4. Choose scoring options and start the process
+3. Score speaking performances:
+   - Click "Select Folder" to choose a directory with audio files.
+   - The files should follow  naming convention: `{student_id}-{session_id}-{task_id}.{extension}`. (for example: `20252025-1-t1.mp3`)
+   - Select the desired scoring options
+   - Click "Start Scoring" to begin the process
+   - Monitor progress in real-time
+   - Results will be saved in the folder where the audio files are located.
+   - IF errors occur, check the error logs in the same directory as the audio files.

 **Important Notes**:
 - The configuration is stored in `config.json` next to the executable